 The Local Governing Body acts for the Board of Directors who is the admissions authority and has responsibility for admissions to this school.
-The Local Governing Body has set its Published Admission Number ("PAN") at 12 pupils to be admitted to the Reception class in the school year which begins in September 2026.
+The Local Governing Body has set its Published Admission Number ("PAN") at 120 pupils to be admitted to Year 7 in the school year which begins in September 2026.
 (See Note 1 below)

 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.
-If there is oversubscription within a category, the Local
+If there is oversubscription within a category, the Local Governing Body will give priority firstly to children who will have a brother or sister (see Note 4 below)

-Governing Body will give priority to children living closest to the school determined by the shortest distance (see Note 5).
+attending St Benedict's Catholic High School at the time of admission and then secondly to children living closest to the school determined by the shortest distance (see Note 6 below).